 - 1 teaspoon Garlic, minced

-- 1 teaspoon Kashmiri red chili powder, or another mild red Chili powder
+- 1 teaspoon Kashmiri red chili powder, or another mild red Chili powder, adjust to taste

 - 1/2 teaspoon Ground turmeric (Haldi powder)